Rham is vegan, married and child-free; she loves nature and wildlife, has two dogs and six, sometimes seven, other four-legged boarders.

 Obvious Solutions for Preventing Litters

 Surely, sterilization is the answer.
 In our case, however, we don't want our dogs to be spayed and neutered.
 As vegans, we strongly believe that such procedures are speciesist considering that we don't remove the ovaries and testicles of human beings to prevent them from procreating or from any diseases.
 Instead, we do tubectomy or tubal ligation for females and vasectomy for males.
 The same procedures could be done to our feline and canine companions.
 Apparently, these less expensive and less traumatic simple operations, as revealed by Ben Hart, a veterinary behaviorist from the University of California at Davis, are not yet taught in vet schools.
-He also added that shelter vets can learn them in an afternoon wet lab.
+He also added that shelter vets could learn them in an afternoon wet lab.

 Unless we find a vet who is willing to do these operations for our dogs, they will be prevented from mating using the above-mentioned heat cycle management tips.